openid/connect/openid-4-vc-security-and-trust-1_0.md

 sent to it that was not intended for the user session or if no user session exists at all, preventing the attack.

+RECOMMENDATION: While this is expected from OAuth implementations, the importance of this measure should be highlighted in the specification.

 **Note on web-to-app flows:** In the case of web-to-app flows (i.e., the Verifier is a website, but the wallet is an app), the authentication response needs to go back to the same browser where the user started the